Built to Build: Blog

 If you have a response like that prepared for the ‘line item pricing’ request, then you will be able to focus the owner’s attention on your process.
 Selling a process that provides an exceptional experience is what most customers really want anyway.

 LUMP SUM PRICING PROCESS

-Here’s the an outline of a lump sum pricing process or a process to avoid line item pricing:
+Here’s the outline of a lump sum pricing process or a process to avoid line item pricing:

 1. Pre-qualify your prospect.

 Not every prospect that contacts you is a good fit.
-Develop at least three criteria that your ideal clients meet and only work with the people that fit that criteria.
+Develop at least three criteria that your ideal clients meet and only work with the people that fit those criteria.
 (Hint: You should discuss the budget as one of your criteria.)

 2. Develop a detailed scope of work.

 Sell the customer a pre-construction process that pays you to develop the proper scope of work.
 This is not the estimate.
 That happens in Step 1.
 This is the proposal.
 This is work.
 Professionals get paid for work.
 (See this FREE TRAINING.)

 3. Discuss the options and associated budgets.

 This is where you make sure there are no surprises.
 Show the customer what you have quoted and the information you still need.